Mark-HDR/Pterodactyl/README.md

 ---

 ## ⚠ Important Note
-> Jangan lupa makan, nanti mati wakk... 😆
+> Jangan lupa All in Bitcoin di 2027